 USE THIS INFO TO CREATE A STANDARD FOR YOUR WARDROBE

 In the same way that you use your core values to guide your choices in life, you can use this standard to guide your wardrobe choices (I’ll refer to this as your Style Standard from here on).

 Now try the keep/toss method again.
 Having a defined Style Standard takes the guesswork (and emotion) out of sorting your wardrobe.

 Those dry clean only blouses?
 Toss – I love the gorgeous colours and fabrics, but I’ve realised I never get around to dry cleaning.
 There is no point in keeping them if I’ll never wash them!

 Those expensive flared jeans?
-Toss – The reason they don’t ‘work’ for me is because I prefer a slim silhouette, which means no volume on the bottom.
+Toss – The reason they don’t ‘work’ for me is that I prefer a slim silhouette, which means no volume on the bottom.

 And those ridiculously gorgeous booties?
 Toss – I’m not wearing them because I prefer comfort over style (a side effect of getting older haha!).